Dear family members,

 - Visitors will be discouraged from using the nursing home’s restrooms.

-Please note, in an effort to manage the overall daily number of visits to the nursing home, visitors that are late may not be admitted and visitors that are early will need to wait until their pre-booked time.
+- Visitors who are late may not be admitted and visitors that are early will need to wait until their pre-booked time.

 Registered Provider Representative / CEO Ditchley Care